numtide/treefmt/docs/site/guides/unmatched-formatters.md

 ### Enforcing Strict Matching

 Another stricter policy approach is to fail the run if any unmatched files are found.
-This can be paired with an `excludes` list to ignore specific files:
+This can be paired with `excludes` and/or `reject` lists to ignore specific files:

 `treefmt.toml`: